Nesbitt's Knee Falls is a very fine small waterfall, which

 waterfall gets transformed after a flood.

-While not one of the highest or one of the more powerful
+While not one of the tallest or one of the more powerful

 waterfalls in British Columbia, Nesbitt's Knee Falls is sure one of the